Xeletron/Isaac-Hud/README.md

 Costumizations are included in the overrides folder.
-If you want to see more you can suggest one here: http://steamcommunity.com/groups/IsaacHud/discussions/0/523897277918200508/
+If you want to see more you can suggest one here: http://steamcommunity.com/groups/IsaacHud/discussions/0/523897277918200508/ `The following steps are not required but reccomended:` In advanced options check the "TargetID - Disable Floating Healthbar" mark and set the TargetID Alpha to 255

 # Special Thanks to these folks: